Welcome to Canada!

 How Do I File My Return?

-A certified tax preparer can submit your tax return online on your behalf.
-Likewise, you can NETFILE your tax return if you prepare it yourself with certified tax software.
+- Online: a certified tax preparer can submit your tax return online on your behalf.
+Or, you can NETFILE your tax return if you prepare it yourself with certified tax software such as TurboTax.

 What Information do I need to file my return?

 Generally speaking, you’ll have to provide basic personal information such as your full legal name, your address, and all income from the previous year, in addition to the following:

 - Make sure to have applied for, and received, your Social Insurance Number (SIN) which is used to identify you for income tax and benefits.

 - If you are already employed in Canada, you will receive a slip from each employer you work for during that tax year.
 The slip is called a T4 – Statement of Remuneration Paid and is to be issued by your employer by the end of February.

 - If you have recently arrived in Canada, you need to include information from your employment before arriving in Canada.